Why Do UFC Fighters Have Cauliflower Ear and Does It Go Away?

-Being a UFC fighter is a tough job; you get punched and kicked in the face often.
+Being a UFC fighter is tough; you get punched and kicked in the face often.
 As a result of all that punching and kicking, they can suffer some gruesome injuries.
-One of the more visible injuries that UFC fighters get is a cauliflower ear.
-Here’s how that happens and how some athletes try to prevent it.
+One of the more visible harms that UFC fighters experience involves cauliflower ear.
+Here’s how cauliflower ear happens and how some athletes try to prevent it.

 How do UFC fighters get cauliflower ear?